MohamedElshowel/MyStore/README.md

 # MyStore

-**MyStore** is an e-commerce app to buy explore products, add them to cart, and checkout.
+**MyStore** is a responsive e-commerce app to buy explore products, add them to cart, and checkout.

 This app is built with [Angular](https://angular.io) 13.3